“We might not be able to fix the economy. But we can design the city to give people dignity, to make them feel rich.” Enrique Peñalosa

 transport profile could be identified.
 To do so, we used the transport characteristics discussed above, such as commuting mode shares, car ownership and travel time accessibility by different modes to represent the transport profile of an

-MSOA.
 We used a clustering algorithm to group the MSOAs into distinct transport profiles (Shelton et al., 2006).
 Clustering algorithms group data points to maximize similarity within groups and minimize it between them.
 Our clustering revealed five

 distinct groups in our data:

-Good train accessibility but car dependant This cluster is composed of rural areas that surround land-locked urban areas.
+This cluster is composed of rural areas that surround land-locked urban areas.
 The MSOAs in this

 cluster